paterit/django-microservice-template/docs/source/technical/install_and_config.rst

     make

-This will build your base images then with docker compose build and start all your containers.
+This will build your base images then with docker-compose build and start all your containers.

 To let docker-compose to build and run what is needed run::